TKrysiaki/lab-soc-linux/31-soc-web-shell-rce-detection-investigation-response/report.md

 - **Initial Access:** Vulnerable file upload
 - **Execution:** Remote command execution (`cmd=`)
 - **Privilege Level:** `www-data`
 - **Persistence:** Not observed
+  - Note: Although no persistence mechanism was identified, the use of a web shell inherently enables persistent access if not removed.
 - **Data Exposure:** Access to `/etc/passwd` confirmed

 ### Summary

 Remote command execution was achieved via web shell, enabling system enumeration and file access.
-Despite limited privileges, the ability to execute arbitrary commands represents a critical impact.
+Despite limited privileges, the attacker gained the ability to execute arbitrary commands, which could lead to privilege escalation, persistence, and lateral movement.

 ---